giobbu/CUSUM/README.md

 ### **2. Probabilistic CUSUM Detector**

-The Probabilistic CUSUM detector extends the CUSUM method by incorporating statistical probability measures.
+The Probabilistic CUSUM detector extends the CUSUM method by incorporating probability.
 It evaluates the probability of observing deviations between data points, making it more robust to variations in data distribution.

 ```python
 # Detect change points using Probabilistic CUSUM Detector